StructAlign: Structured Cross-Modal Alignment for Continual Text-to-Video Retrieval: Experiments

 \subsection{Hyper-parameter Studies (RQ3)}

 We conduct ablation studies on the hyper-parameters $\lambda_1$ and $\lambda_2$.
-As shown in Fig.~\ref{fig:ab}, for $\lambda_1$, a small value of 0.1 achieves the best overall performance on both MSRVTT-10 and ACTNET-10, whereas larger $\lambda_1$ slightly decreases Recall metrics.
-For $\lambda_2$, moderate values around 10 result in the highest overall performance, while very small or very large $\lambda_2$ lead to sub-optimal performance.
-Based on these observations, we recommend the optimal hyper-parameter combination of $\lambda_1 = 0.1$ and $\lambda_2 = 10$.
+As shown in Fig.~\ref{fig:ab}, for $\lambda_1$, a relatively small value of 0.1 achieves the best overall performance in both MSRVTT-10 and ACTNET-10, while higher values of $\lambda_1$ lead to slight decreases in Recall metrics, suggesting that overly strong regularization may hinder effective feature learning.
+For $\lambda_2$, moderate values around 10 yield the highest overall performance, whereas small and large values result in sub-optimal outcomes.
+Based on these observations, we recommend the optimal hyper-parameter setting of $\lambda_1 = 0.1$ and $\lambda_2 = 10$.